saltstack/salt/doc/topics/releases/nitrogen.rst

 ====================

 The :mod:`SSH cache Roster <salt.roster.cache>` has been rewritten from scratch to increase its usefulness.
 The new roster supports all minion matchers, so it is now possible to target minions identically through `salt` and `salt-ssh`.

-The new configuration syntax allows for flexible combinations of arbitrary grains, pillar and mine data.
+Using the new ``roster_order`` configuration syntax it's now possible to compose a roster out of any combination of grains, pillar and mine data and even Salt SDB URLs.
-This applies not just for the `host` of a minion, but also for other configuration data.
-The new release is also fully IPv4 and IPv6 enabled and even allows for the selection of certain CIDR ranges for connecting.
+The new release is also fully IPv4 and IPv6 enabled and even has support for CIDR ranges.

 Deprecations
 ============